Let’s talk about vegan gravy for a minute. (Because like with many things, I have… some opinions).

 Heat the oil in a nonstick pan over medium heat.
 Add the diced onion when the oil is hot.
 Cook the onion, stirring intermittently, until the onion is well-browned.
 (This adds color and flavor to the gravy!)

 Remove from the heat, transfer to a blender, and blend until smooth.
 You can also use a food processor or immersion blender, but may need to blend for more time to get the beans fully processed.
+Add more vegetable broth if needed to thin to your desired texture.
+This vegan gravy is designed to be thick but pourable.

 Serve warm, with mashed potatoes, biscuits, or whatever dishes you desire!